vanHeemstraSystems/threagile-monitoring/README.md

     # Without hatch: $ python src/threagile_monitoring/app.py
     $ hatch env create # optional, if the default env already exists you will be told
-    $ hatch shell # spawn a shell within an environment (.hatch) $ cd .. # go one directory up to where pyproject.toml resides (.hatch) $ pip install -e . # install the package in editable mode (.hatch) $ cd threagile-monitoring # go back to the sub-directory of the repository where the requirements.txt file is kept.
+    $ hatch shell # spawn a shell within an environment (.hatch) $ pwd # go to the directory where pyproject.toml resides (.hatch) $ pip install -e . # install the package in editable mode (.hatch) $ cd threagile-monitoring # go to the sub-directory of the repository where the requirements.txt file is kept.
     (.hatch) $ pip show threagile-monitoring # optional, shows the project details, here 'threagile-monitoring', from `pyproject.toml`
     # Name: threagile-monitoring
     # Version: 0.0.1 # it takes this from src/threagile_monitoring/__about__.py